-Blaze expression darkened as he glanced up at James.
-Then he promptly turned to Moss, who appeared to not only be his muscle but his manservant, too.
+Blaze expression darkened.
+Then he promptly turned to Moss, who appeared to not only be his muscle but his manservant too.
 Moss rolled his eyes, clearly understanding the look on my brother's face.
 I looked back at James and Rose, the former of whom was shouting at the Slytherins, then Blaze, but he wasn't paying attention to me anymore.

 Blaze approached James, at least an inch shorter than him, ready to sort out his team composed predominantly of students older bigger than him.

 I really had to give him credit.
 For a fifth year, he had a lot of confidence and power.

 Across the expanse, my eyes met Rose's.